manuelVo/foundryvtt-ignore-vision/README.md

 4. Click 'Install' and wait for installation to complete
 5. Don't forget to enable the module in game using the "Manage Module" button

-### socketLib
+### libWrapper

-This module uses the [socketLib](https://github.com/manuelVo/foundryvtt-socketlib) library like a dependency.
+This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Known Issue\Limitation